vesper-truong/vietnamese-musicians/README.md

 **4.2.1 Trinh Cong Son**

-Below are the results of the topics in the songs in Trinh Cong Son's most productive period from 1968 to 1972:
+Below are the results of the topics in the songs in Trinh Cong Son's most productive period from 1968 to 1972.
+The 45 songs written in this period account for over 60% of all the songs Trinh Cong Son wrote in the whole twenty-year period of Vietnamese music industry's golden age (from 1945 to 1975):

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=3b97135efa669b687e9c13171ff3e4e5'></iframe>

 The corpus has 45 documents, each of which contains the lyrics of a song written in the period between 1968 and 1972.
 As it was not possible to identify the main topic in Trinh Cong Son's songs just by looking at the most frequently used words in the corpus, I decided to study the distinctive words in the documents (compared to the rest of the corpus).
 Because in Vietnamese, a meaningful word can be made up of two separate words (e.g. tuổi trẻ (youth) is made up of two separate words 'tuổi' and 'trẻ'), there is a need to use the *Contexts tool* on Voyant Tools to see the words in their contexts.
 By doing so, it would be possible to see the correct distinctive words.
 The top distinctive words are: chết (dead/death), sống (live), đường (way), đồng bào (compatriot), tuổi trẻ (youth), Việt Nam, tình (love), máu (blood), hoà bình (peace), dân (people), quê hương (hometown), xác (corpse), cờ (flag), ngày mai (tomorrow).
 The top distinctive words are: chết (dead/death), sống (live), đường (way), đồng bào (compatriot), tuổi trẻ (youth), Việt Nam, tình (love), máu (blood), hoà bình (peace), dân (people), quê hương (hometown), xác (corpse), cờ (flag), ngày mai (tomorrow).
 These words indicate that the main topics in Trinh Cong Son's songs written in the period between 1968 and 1972 were patriotism, fighting for peace, life and death.

+I decided to compared Trinh Cong Son’s songs in his prime time with those written in the five-year period from 1958 to 1962 as there is no information about any song written before 1958.
+Another reason is that I wanted to match the length of the most productive period with that of the earlier stage of his career for better comparison.
 Below are the results of the topics in Trinh Cong Son's songs in the period from 1958 to 1962:

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=c5dcff834ae319a7580a94dc3089c0f1'></iframe>

-Compared to the songs written in the musician's most productive period, those written in the five-year period from 1958 to 1962 (there is no information about any song written before this) seem to revolve around the topic of love and missing.
+Compared to the songs written in the musician's most productive period, those written in the five-year period from 1958 to 1962 seem to revolve around the topic of love and missing.
 This is deduced from the most frequent words in the corpus.
 From 1958 to 1962, Trinh Cong Son tended to use words such as mưa (rain), nhớ (miss), đêm (night), buồn (sad), thương (love), and especially the pronoun *em* which is often used to dearly address a younger person in Vietnamese.

-Clearly, there was a distinct shift in topics in Trinh Cong Son's songs in the period from 1958 to 1962 and his most productive period.
+Clearly, there was a distinct shift in topics in Trinh Cong Son's songs in the period from 1958 to 1962 compared to his most productive period.

 **4.2.2 Lam Phuong**

 Below are the results of the topics in the songs in Lam Phuong's most productive period from 1956 to 1960.
+During this period, the musician wrote 19 songs, which constitute approximately two-fifths of all the songs written by Lam Phuong (in the context of this study).
 Four songs were not included in the corpus as it was impossible to find their lyrics.
-Despite this loss, the results are expected to be just slightly affected:
+Despite this loss, the results are expected to be affected at a very slight degree:

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=6543956fe6d9adf7de31ebaccc4e5f3c'></iframe>